Skip to content

 end

-Marking messages as consumed
+Marking messages as consumed and committing offsets

 To mark a certain message as consumed (so in case of a crash or restart, it won't be consumed again), you can use one of two marking methods: